bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 5.md

 Within the observation hut, it is most likely that the adventurers will give it a thorough look through.
 At first glance, there is a small bed, no more than five feet tall, there are a pair of slippers that are rather large, there is a stand that looks like it holds some sort of instrument or weapon.
 There is a chair with a mirror and some jewelery.
 This place does seem to be a base of operation that is covert, so if they look carefully it will benefit them, if they ransack it, the [[Fanewraith]] will know when she gets back, success would be a stealth check of 15.
 Make sure to remember this for passage of time.
 As they carefully inspect the jewelry there is a locket necklace, a ring with an inset green gem, and set of fine gold filigreed bracelets, a plain looking golden ring, and laid out on the jewelry stand is a quill with ink and a stack of blank parchment.
 If the players choose to rifle through the jewelry or interact with the locket, an apparition of the [[Fanewraith]] appears outside the hut walking in.

 This is not the real [[Fanewraith]] but is still tangible and can do harm.
+She walks in wordlessly, stands in the threshold of the door.
+Watches them pick through her hut.

 The hut is small and utilitarian, a bedroll sits on a raised bed frame made of gathered teak wood.
 Beneath the bed is a small chest, within the chest is a beautiful red silk dress, a signet ring, and a letter.